montemac/circrl/README.md

 ## Citation

-If you use CircRL in your research, please cite the following paper:
+If you use CircRL in your research, please cite according to:

 ```bibtex
 @misc{circrl,